Submit Your Query: Legal Query Form

-If you have already lodged a query, we are dealing with all queries in the order we received them.
-Please be aware that we are currently experiencing lengthy delays in the turnaround time for legal advice but we will keep you posted via email as to the status of your query.
+To submit a legal query, please click the below link and fill out the details.
+We are dealing with all queries in the order we received them.
+Please be aware that there are currently lengthy delays in the turnaround time for legal advice but we will keep you posted via email as to the status of your query

 Types of Legal Advice

 Arts Law gives free or low-cost legal advice to artists and arts organisations all over Australia on a wide range of arts-related legal and business issues.
 Such matters include contracts, copyright, moral rights, trade marks, business names and structures, defamation, insurance and employment.